Apsley, Hertfordshire

-Apsley was a 19th-century mill village in the county of Hertfordshire, England.
-It is a historic industrial site situated in a valley of the Chiltern Hills.
-It is positioned below the confluence of two permanent rivers, the Gade and Bulbourne.
-In an area of little surface water this was an obvious site for the location of water mills serving local agriculture and from the early 19th century became an important centre for papermaking.
-Today it is a suburb of the larger town of Hemel Hempstead.
+Apsley is a village in Hertfordshire, England, in a valley of the Chiltern Hills below the confluence of the River Gade and Bulbourne.
+It was the site of water mills serving local agriculture and from the early 19th century became an important centre for papermaking.
+Today it is a suburb of Hemel Hempstead.

-Recent (2011–) rapid building around the canal area has seen a large influx of London commuters, largely from the software and business communities.
-At the 2011 Census the village was included in the Dacorum Ward of Apsley and Corner Hall.

 Origin of the name

 The name Apsley dates from the Anglo-Saxon period and means aspen wood.

 History

 1798-1999

 It was the construction of the trunk canal (later to be called the Grand Union Canal) between London and the Midlands through the valley in 1798 that began its industrial rise at the start of the 19th century.
 The canal gave an easy way of transporting the raw and manufactured products to and from the mills.

-John Dickinson, the inventor of a new method of continuous papermaking, purchased an existing mill in the area in 1809.
-There is record of paper making already taking place nearby at this time.
-His business expanded throughout the Victorian age coming to occupy large parts of the flat land in the valley bottom.
-Streets of mill workers' terraced houses grew up adjacent to the mills.
-Housing for managers was built on the old Manor Farm, higher up the hill towards Felden, in the grounds of the Manor Estate, today known as Shendish Manor.
-Production peaked during the Second World War.
-The site was however not ideal for large scale papermaking in the 20th century and later became a warehouse and distribution centre for products made elsewhere.
-The last John Dickinson warehouse closed in 1999.
+John Dickinson, the inventor of a new method of continuous papermaking, purchased Apsley Mill in 1809.
+During the 1930s, Apsley Mill became a vast industrial complex and its owner, John Dickinson Stationery, acquired Shendish Manor for use as its sports and social club.

 In the 1950s the adjacent town of Hemel Hempstead was designated a New Town as part of the provision of new residential areas surrounding London and Apsley became a part of the development, also giving its name to the new school of Apsley Grammar School at Bennetts End.